thisdp/dgs/README.md

 *2.You are not allowed to republish your edition of dgs.

-*3.You are allowed to edit the dgs code
+*3.You are recommended to edit the dgs code.

-*4.Items not mentioned are allowed
+*4.Items not mentioned are allowed!